Archaic Greek sculpture: The Archaic period

-The social context was thus restructured, and conducive to a full restoration of cultural activity, fostered by a rich and cultured ruling class, which debated philosophy and literature in the symposium, took great interest in art, practiced patronage and allowed artists freedom for formal research, adapting the influence of Eastern art to the different context of the polis, a freedom that was essential for a socially significant filling of the artistic vacuum of the Dark Ages.
+The social context was thus restructured, and conducive to a full restoration of cultural activity, fostered by a rich and cultured ruling class, which debated philosophy and literature in the symposium, took great interest in art, practised patronage and allowed artists freedom for formal research, adapting the influence of Eastern art to the different context of the polis, a freedom that was essential for a socially significant filling of the artistic vacuum of the Dark Ages.
 Then, from the end of the 8th century BC, when the Archaic period begins, a true figurative explosion takes place, after its virtual extinction in the previous phase.
 It is assumed that the resurgence of writing was driven by a desire to fix in the collective memory the heroic deeds of the past and the religious traditions, in a phase in which the relations between past and present became central to the culture, reading the myths as sources of instruction for the solution of new problems of everyday life.
-The theme of the archaic poets revolved around this, just as it was an inspiring motif for vase painting and sculpture.
-It must also be remembered that if several generic traits are evident in archaic culture - and this summary works in this direction - none of the various regions of Greece in this period can be considered typical and fully representative, and it must be pointed out that the artistic and cultural evolution of the so-called "Greece" of that time took place mostly in the center-south, where the model of the polis flourished, while the north remained comparatively underdeveloped and living in the regime of the ancient tribes and clans, the ethnos.
+The theme of the Archaic poets revolved around this, just as it was an inspiring motif for vase painting and sculpture.
+It must also be remembered that if several generic traits are evident in Archaic culture – and this summary works in this direction – none of the various regions of Greece in this period can be considered typical and fully representative, and it must be pointed out that the artistic and cultural evolution of the so-called "Greece" of that time took place mostly in the center-south, where the model of the polis flourished, while the north remained comparatively underdeveloped and living in the regime of the ancient tribes and clans, the ethnos.